fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 Automatic enrollment is an MDM feature available in Fleet Premium.

-These configuration options built for a proof of concept for a prospective Fleet customer.
+These configuration options were built for a proof of concept for a prospective Fleet customer.

 ### Okta